 Most Common IBM Front End Developer Interview Questions

-If IBM seems like the perfect company for you, you might be wondering what the interview process is like.
+If IBM seems like the perfect company for an apprenticeship or full-time job, you might be wondering what the interview process is like.
 These are some of the most popular questions asked during a front end development interview with IBM.

 - What makes you the right fit for this position?